 Avoid Looking at a Ton of Options

 Social media and even photographer’s websites can give you a wealth of inspiration.
 Anywhere from the Faroe Islands to the North Cascades are bound to show up in your Instagram feed as you start planning your elopement.
 And while we totally recommend couples to explore different ideas (which is exciting and fun), avoid looking at too many locations and vendors.
 Alvin Toffler first coined the term “overchoice” in the 1970s.
 Overchoice is having so many options to choose from that you struggle in making your decision.
 So there is a tipping point in when your research might lead to “overchoice” or anxiety.
 You have 7 photographers and 18 locations you love—how could you possibly choose??
 Research enough to make a good decision that feels right—and then stick to it!
-You’ll be far less anxious and you’ll be able to put that extra thinking energy towards the rest of your elopement planning!
+You’ll be far less anxious and you’ll be able to put that extra thinking energy toward the rest of your elopement planning!

 Our Own Planning Mistakes

 We originally planned on eloping on a long hike in Isle of Skye.
-As we followed accounts on Instagram, started passively planning an elopement there, we realize two things:
+As we followed accounts on Instagram, and started passively planning an elopement there, we realize two things: